 Specialty cupcake wrappers and toppers like this Rae Dun kit I found in my Home Goods make my St. Patrick’s Day Cupcakes look instantly professional.

-They are larger than your usual cupcake wrapper and are designed to stand up on their own on the baking tray.
+They are larger than your usual cupcake wrapper (affiliate link) and are designed to stand up on their own on the baking tray.
 They worked wonderfully!

 What are the specialty items in my version of St. Patrick’s Day Cupcakes?